zng-ui/zng/crates/README.md

 ### Webrender

 The Zng project publishes a fork of [`servo/webrender`] called [`zng-ui/zng-webrender`].
-The fork code has minimal modification, the crates uses by the Zng project are renamed with the `zng-` prefix and some Mozilla specific dependencies are removed.
+The fork code has minimal modification, the crates uses by the Zng project are renamed with the `zng-` prefix and some small patches applied.

 [`servo/webrender`]: https://github.com/servo/webrender
 [`zng-ui/zng-webrender`]: https://github.com/zng-ui/zng-webrender